Skip to main content

 Example request:

-“Please add a chatbot that can make changes to the generated profile image based on user requests.”
+“Please add a Chat Assistant that can make changes to the generated profile image based on user requests.”

-This means users can interact with the chatbot to ask for modifications like changing the color of a jacket in their profile photo or adjusting the smile size, creating a convenient and interactive experience.
+This means users can interact with the Chat Assistant to ask for modifications like changing the color of a jacket in their profile photo or adjusting the smile size, creating a convenient and interactive experience.

-Decide where the chatbot icon should appear on your app’s interface and how it should be visually represented to maintain your app’s branding.
+Decide where the Chat Assistant icon should appear on your app’s interface and how it should be visually represented to maintain your app’s branding.

 • Placement: A common and user-friendly spot is the bottom right corner of the screen.